Caramel Coated Popcorn (with Peanuts) (100 G)

 How to consume Caramel Coated Popcorn (With Peanuts) without glucose spikes

-Consume a source of protein or healthy fats, such as a handful of almonds, a small piece of cheese, or a boiled egg, alongside the caramel-coated popcorn to help slow down the absorption of sugars.
+Consume a source of protein or healthy fats alongside your snack.
+Options include a handful of almonds, Greek yogurt, or a boiled egg.
+These can help slow down sugar absorption.

-Drink a glass of water before and after consuming the popcorn.
-Staying hydrated aids in regulating blood sugar levels.
+Drink a glass of water before and after consuming the snack.
+Proper hydration can aid digestion and help stabilize blood sugar.

 Portion Control